GTBitsOfGood/donut/README.md

 1. Adding the bot into a channel: This will register the bot and create a document in the channels collection.
 Sends a message acknowledging or not acknowledging successful registration.
 2. Removing the bot from a channel: This is the opposite of (1).
 This removes the channel from the db, eliminates all jobs, and sends a message acknowledging successful removal.
-3. Home modal interaction: This will be where the configuration for each of the channels will exist.
-Whenever someone opens the home modal, we must send back a response that paints the correct modals.
+3. Home modal interaction: This will be where instructions for bot use need to be made.
+4. /date-config: This slash command configures a date bot for the given channel it is called in.

 ## Future Expansions